-The floor you choose for your bedroom lays the foundation for your room's look.
-You have many choices: wall-to-wall carpeting, hardwood flooring, different types of tile—even concrete.
-The best choice for your bedroom will depend on the look you want, the size and layout of your bedroom, the climate where you live, and your budget.
+There's a wide variety of bedroom flooring ideas and options: wall-to-wall carpeting, hardwood flooring, tile—even concrete.
+The best choice depends on the look you want, the size and layout of your bedroom, the climate where you live, and your budget.

 Hardwood floors are a classic choice for bedrooms, as they add both beauty and value to a home.
 In a master bedroom suite, hardwood can be used throughout the entire space, including the bathroom.
 Wood is also a good choice for kids' bedrooms, because the floor will age with your child and isn't likely to need replacement.
 In the guest bedroom, a beautiful wood floor can make your guests feel like they are staying at a bed and breakfast.